 Each student will submit a project report.
 The report content must be related to Process Control Instrumentation Technology.
 The written report must include a title page, index, introduction, main body, conclusions, and references.
 The main body should have between 10 to 15 pages, double spaced.
-Submit your project topic for approval February 08, 2018.
-The project report is due May 10, 2018.
+Submit your project topic for approval September 11, 2018.
+The project report is due November 27, 2018.
 Finally, you are required to give a 15 to 20 minutes presentation to explain your project findings.
 Do not submit a copy of the presentation.
 You are required to submit only a copy of your project report.
-The oral presentations will begin May 03, 2018.
-A list of preferred projects is listed as follows:
+The oral presentations will begin November 27, 2018.
+So, November 27, 2018 you will give a 15 to 20 minutes presentation which include a demonstration of your project along with submitting your final written project report.
+Shown is a list of preferred projects:

 - 1. Design and build a Successive Approximation Analog-to-Digital Converter - 2.
-Design and build a Positive and Negative Clampers - 3.
-Design and build a Sample and Hold Circuit - 4.
+Design and build a Positive and Negative Clampers with an application - 3.
+Design and build a Sample and Hold Circuit with an application - 4.
 Design and build a 3-bit Flash Analog-to-Digital Converter - 5.
 Design and build a 4-bit R/2R Ladder Digital-to-Analog Converter - 6.
 Develop the design of a system to measure temperature using a solid-state temperature sensor. - 7.
 Design and build a basic AGC circuit. - 8.
 Design and build a multistage closed-loop common emitter amplifiers circuit - 9.
 Design and build a Class C amplifier - 10.
-Design and build a single pole bandpass filter (active or passive)
+Design and build a double pole bandpass filter (active or passive)